-Some of the major projects to be funded within this category during FY20 are the Central Utility Plant Equipment & Pumping Improvements, Infrastructure and Grounds projects (Northwest Science Quad Phase II, South Campus Commons, Boiler Plant Equipment Replacement and Utility Tunnel Connection), the new Northwest Quad Supplemental Utility Plant, and various programmatic renovations.
-Three of the projects currently underway in this category are summarized below.
+Some of the major projects to be funded within this category during FY21 are Northwest Science Quad-Science 1- Site Improvements and Tunnel Phase II, a new Supplemental Utility Plant, Boiler Plant Equipment Replacement and Utility Tunnel Connection, UCONN 2000 Code Remediation - Stamford Downtown Relocation, and Infrastructure and Grounds projects (NER and Discovery Drive Intersection Improvements and Mirror Lake Improvements), and various programmatic renovations.
+Four of the projects currently underway in this category are summarized below.